Back to Blog

 The entire operation, from a fully automated Cloudflare Workers pipeline capable of detecting breaking news in real time to a clean, minimal Astro front end, was written by Claude AI.

 Every half hour, the software behind the scenes scanned RSS feeds and API headlines from prominent Australian news outlets.
 It pulled in articles, verified facts with web search, and rewrote the news with its own tone and analysis.
-As if that wasn’t enough to cement digital trust, a separate researcher bot produced original investigative articles using government department databases, court records, police media releases and even official statistics.
+As if that wasn’t enough, a separate researcher bot produced original investigative articles using government department databases, court records, police media releases and even official statistics.

 The AI-generated news site covered every topic that you’d usually see on any other reputable news site.
-Categories such as politics, sports, business, crime, lifestyle, and of course, technology contributed to an average of 158.5 published articles per day.
-And with the software automatically posting each and every article to various social media platforms, the site attracted 35,790 unique visitors and served 1.59 million requests.
+Categories such as politics, sports, business, crime, lifestyle, and of course, technology, contributed to an average of 158.5 published articles per day.
+And with the software automatically posting every article to various social media platforms, the site the site attracted 35,790 unique visitors and served 1.59 million requests.

-All in the short span of only 29 days.
+All in the short time span of only 29 days.

 If the primary selling point for AI is its power and efficiency, then this project doesn’t just support it, rather it demonstrates it.
-And above all else, what The Daily Perspective has shown is that one person with the right tools can now run a 24/7 newsroom.
+And above all else, what The Daily Perspective has shown us is that all it takes is one person with the right tools can now run a 24/7 newsroom.

-However, if the question is whether this replaces human journalism, the answer, even according to the creator behind the project, points to no.
+However, if the question is whether this replaces human journalism, the answer, even according to the developer behind the project, points to no.

 When Transparency and Best Intentions Still Aren’t Enough